KeboHQ/Kebo-Twitter-Feed/readme.txt

 == Changelog ==

+= 0.7.8 =
+* Note: Now refreshes Tweets when the plugin updates.
+* Note: Removed debug code from previous testing version to make it public safe.

+= 0.7.7 =
+* Bug Fix: Temporary fix for an error caused by miscalculating where Hashtags and Mentions are inside the Tweet text which resulted in corrupting the data.
+* Bug Fix: The plugin now refreshes Tweets even if the Tweet data is corrupted.
+* Note: Not a public release, only going out to certain people.

 = 0.7.6 =
 * Note: Skipped a version to fix a bad 0.7.5 release (not all files updated).

 = 0.7.5 =
-* Bug Fix: Prevent 'Cannot unset string offsets' error from occuring by changing how we deal with the expiry time at the end of the $tweets array.
+* Bug Fix: Prevent 'Cannot unset string offsets' error from occurring by changing how we deal with the expiry time at the end of the $tweets array.

 = 0.7.4 =
 * Bug Fix: Prevent an 'Illegal string offset' warning from occurring by checking for an array keys existence first.